-Farfalle is a new construction for building a pseudorandom function (PRF).
-The PRF takes as input a key and a sequence of arbitrary-length data strings, and returns an arbitrary-length output.
+Farfalle is a new construction for building a deck function.
+The deck function takes as input a key and a sequence of arbitrary-length data strings, and returns an arbitrary-length output.
 To an adversary not knowing the key, these output bits looks like independent uniformly-drawn random bits.

 Farfalle has a compression layer and an expansion layer, each involving the parallel application of a permutation.
 The construction also makes use of LFSR-like rolling functions for generating input and output masks and for updating the inner state during expansion.
 On top of the inherent parallelism, Farfalle instances can be very efficient because the construction imposes less requirements on the underlying primitive than, e.g., the duplex construction or typical block cipher modes.
 Farfalle has an incremental property: compression of common prefixes of inputs can be factored out.